army-of-one/generoo/README.md

 This project is a generator for APIs.

-There are a number of built-in generators in the

-## Creating a Generator

-Generators are built on the backbone of configuration files.

 ### Template Configuration

 The template configuration is the most important configuration.
 It encompasses the following: